Peter Neilson (poet)

 Peter Neilson (1795–1861) was a Scottish author, businessman, and poet.
 He also proposed some naval inventions.

 Life

 The youngest son of George Neilson, a calenderer, he was born in Glasgow on 24 September 1795.
 Educated at Glasgow High School and Glasgow University, he received business training at offices in the city, and then joined his father in exporting cambric and cotton goods to America.
 In 1820, on returning from a visit to the United States, he married his cousin, Elizabeth Robertson.

 From 1822 to 1828 Neilson was in America on business.
 His wife died about the time of his return to Scotland.
-In 1841 he settled in Kirkintilloch, Dumbartonshire, where an unmarried sister managed for him and his family of three daughters and one son.
+In 1841 he settled in Kirkintilloch, Dunbartonshire, where an unmarried sister managed for him and his family of three daughters and one son.

 In his latter years Neilson suffered from heart disease, and he died at Kirkintilloch on 3 May 1861, and was interred in the burying-ground of Glasgow Cathedral.